lorran-mariuba/composition1-java/README.md

 # Composition Java
 This is a exercise about composition with some basics knowlegde.
 In this little project the class Worker has two associations with the class Department and a few contracts(class HourContract).
 It was created one Enum class inside another package(entities.enum).
-The other classes are inside of the package entities and the Main class is inside of the package application
+The other classes are inside of the package entities and the Main class is inside of the application package.

 Technologies
 ------------------------------------------------------------